sayan110923/QuickKart/README.md

 # QuickKart
-It's a buy and sell website using MERN stack
+It's a buy and sell application using MERN stack